epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

 site, server, or something that doesn't have RSS feed, the program will ask you either to change `[url]` or to quit.
 If everything is ok, the program will print news to console.
 The `[-l]` flag set up the limit for the news to print to console.
 By default the program stores the news in local news.log file.
 The `[-d]` flag with `YYYYmmdd` format prints all news corresponding to the `YYYYmmdd` date.
 The detailed description of news storage is described below.
+There is an option to convert nwes to pdf.
+The detailed description of this option is provided below.

 ## JSON format